FluffballHaven/FluffballHaven.github.io/index.md

 [Join Channel](https://t.me/fluffballhaven){: .btn .btn-green }
 [Join Chat](https://t.me/fluffballhavenchat){: .btn .btn-blue }

-Welcome to the about page for the fluffball haven!
+Welcome to the about page for the FluffBall haven!

 Mostly we post content we find cute/funny, there will likely be forwards from other channels to give credit to them too There will sometimes be personal posts or Polls involving the channel or projects, you can fully ignore these if you want to.